Shopify Vs. BigCommerce: Which eCommerce giant suits you the most?

 Provides over 65 international gateways and more than 250 local payment methods across over 100 countries (e.g., Amazon Pay, PayPal, Stripe, Square).
 Key advantages:

-• Full multi-currency support with per-SKU pricing customization
+• Full multi-currency support with per-SKU pricing customisation.

-BigCommerce users can freely choose any payment gateway, even with multi-currency enabled, whereas Shopify often requires the use of Shopify Payments for specific features or to avoid extra fees.
+BigCommerce users can freely choose any payment gateway, even with multi-currency enabled, whereas Shopify often requires Shopify Payments for specific features or to avoid extra fees.

 Verdict: BigCommerce wins the payment gateway category due to its zero transaction fees and the flexibility to connect with any popular gateway, resulting in significant cost savings for merchants.